 Truth time!
-The explanations for why some people get cracks at the corners of their mouths and other people do not leave us dissatisfied.
+The explanations for why some people get cracks at the corners of their mouths and other people leave us dissatisfied.
 Dermatologists have lots of fancy terms for this condition.
 Angular cheilitis means irritation and inflammation at the corners of the mouth (labial commissures).
 Other names include perlèche (inflammation with fissures or cracks), cheilosis or angular stomatitis.
 Whatever the derms call it, sufferers may find it a challenging condition.
 What most people want to know is how to cure angular cheilitis and keep it away.
 This reader reports fast success with a combination of an antifungal and corticosteroid cream.

 Cure Angular Cheilitis with Monistat and Hydrocortisone: